reeshuffled/reeshuffled.github.io/_posts/2023-08-26-How-to-Augment-Your-Memory-With-A-Calendar.md

 ---
 layout: article
 categories: Articles
-tags: ["Maintaining a Second Brain"]
+tags: ["Maintaining a Second Brain", "Calendars"]
 title: "How to Augment Your Memory With A Calendar"
 slug: memory-calendar
 description: "A way to use your calendar to store temporal information for easy lookup and analysis later."